Lanzhou-J/DinnerChoice/README.md

 Which restaurant do you want to delete from the list?
 Please input the ID number:
 >
 ```
-* After deleting an existing entry, the ID of restaurants will automatically changed according to the latest order.
-The app will calculate if the list count has decreased by 1, if yes, then output a message telling users that the entry has been successfully deleted:
+* After deleting an existing entry, the app will calculate if the list count has decreased by 1, if yes, then output a message telling users that the entry has been successfully deleted:
 ```
 > > > > > > > > > > > > > > > > > >
 The restaurant is successfully deleted!